GennaroDiFiandra/GennaroDiFiandra/README.md

 ➡️ In 2024, I started studying React, working on one corporate web app.

-➡️ Currently, I am learning Angular.
+➡️ Currently, I am working as a full-stack WordPress developer.

 ✳️ WordPress ✳️